apigee/apigee-config-maven-plugin/README.md

   - Creates Developers
   - Creates Developer Apps

-To use
-  - edit samples/src/edge/shared-pom.xml, and update org and env elements in all profiles to point to your Apigee org, env.
+To use, edit samples/src/edge/shared-pom.xml, and update org and env elements in all profiles to point to your Apigee org, env.
 You can add more profiles corresponding to each env in your org.

     ```
       <apigee.org>myorg</apigee.org>
       <apigee.env>test</apigee.env>
     ```

-  - run mvn
+Run mvn

     ```
     cd /samples/src/edge/HelloWorld
     export APIGEE_USER <your-apigee-username>